JJSlabbert/FAST-DIY-IoT/README.md

 Cayenne is the free version of mydevices and is a cloud based web dashboard.
 It collects data from your sensors, display the data on graphs and sent instruction back to your microcontroller to maybe switch on a lite, open your gate etc. Cayenne can also use rules (like switch on a lite when it is dark).
 An event scheduler is also included in cayenne.
 Caynne use MQTT

 ArduinoOTA is a standard arduino library enabling you to update firmware of devices on your LAN.

+This project was tested with an ESP32 lolin wemos